-This is a two-day opportunity for UMBC students to explore all of the academic majors and pathways offered at UMBC.
+The Office for Academic and Pre-Professional Advising engages all academic departments - offering a dynamic forum for students to explore all the academic majors and pathways at UMBC.

 From a panel of young alumni to a large-scale major fair, students will get the chance to interact with faculty and alumni from a variety of academic departments in fun and engaging ways.